qufei1993/aws-node-rest-api-typescript/README.md

-# ServerLess Nodejs Rest API with TypeScript And MongoDB Altas
+# Serverless Nodejs Rest API with TypeScript And MongoDB Atlas

-This is simple REST API example for AWS Lambda By Serverless framwork with TypeScript and MongoDB Altas.
+This is simple REST API example for AWS Lambda By Serverless framwork with TypeScript and MongoDB Atlas.

 ## Use Cases